My Earliest Memories With Dyslexia

 I couldn’t help but think about Cousin Allan and how he loved all the different zoo animals.
 He would have laughed so hard at the idea of a monkey eating a ham sandwich.

-The questions sure seemed easier than trying to understand why one-plus-one equaled two, so I felt I had a good chance of doing well on the test.
-On the other hand, it also occurred to me that Cousin Allan would have done even better than I had.
+Their questions sure seemed easier than trying to see why one-plus-one equaled two, so I felt I had a good chance of doing well on the test.
+On the other hand, it occurred to me that Cousin Allan would have done even better than I had

 When the lights came back on, I could see the two men talking behind the window, but I couldn’t hear what they were saying.
-I started to worry that maybe I was also losing my hearing.
+I started to worry that not only did I need to be restarted, but I was also losing my hearing.

 The Second Bedroom Meeting